Monica Ramil (she/they/siya)

 I also witnessed so much of my family’s unaddressed wounding.
 The bottling up.
 The silent suffering.
 Even the martyrdom.
 Whole traumas and years of pain were tucked away only to leak out in unproductive ways.
 Defensiveness.
 Narcissism.
 Sibling comparisons.
 Rigid and toxic gender roles.
 Spiritual bypassing.
 Warped definitions and displays of love.
 Things that were largely unconscious because the focus was on providing for our basic needs.
 This template for interpersonal relationships didn’t make for healthy, trusting, open connections and consequently, my relationships were rife with undertones of distrust.

 I worked while in college, mostly in hospitals, and got a taste of what it was like to be of service to the vulnerable.
 I graduated with a Bachelor’s in Mathematics and worked in tech for a few years before realizing that industry was not for me.
-I went soul searching and traveled which deepened my appreciation for authentic connection.
-I, then, bartended for 10 years during which I received endless confirmations of the importance of a listening ear and feeling heard, seen.
+I went soul searching and traveled alone for a few months, which allowed me to connect with people from other countries and deepened my appreciation for culture and authentic connection.
+Upon returning, I then bartended for 10 years during which I received endless confirmations of the importance of a listening ear and feeling heard, seen.
 So much rich-ness in people’s stories.
 It was here that I realized I wanted to do more, so I went to grad school to become a therapist.

 Unbeknownst to me, I was required to be in my own personal therapy.
 A blessing, therapy helped me work through my family stuff, helped me process emotions, face unaddressed wounding, understand problematic thoughts and behaviors, and own up to choices I’d made.
 Even within grad school, more than half my classes were experiential, which basically meant I was processing shit left and right.
 Through my desire to help others, I inadvertently began healing myself.
 The process was uncomfortable, hard and yes, painful. . .
 AND also illuminating and l i b e r a t i n g .